yzdxs/learn-anything/readme.md

 Certain nodes have a number attached to them which represent the order in which the material should ideally be covered.
 If nodes have the same number, then choose any as all may be good for learning at this level.

 Certain nodes may have a numeric prefix like '17: ' which stands for the year in which the article/research paper was written or published in.
 '17: ' means that it was written in 2017.
 I abbreviate it for visual clarity.

-The contents of the main nodes can also be [viewed in text if you prefer that](https://github.com/nikitavoloboev/knowledge-map/tree/master/study-plans) although they may not always be up-to-date.

 # Contributing 👬